 You can buy a reusable eye mask that you put in the fridge or freezer to cool down before using.
 You can also try a washcloth soaked in cool water.
 These can be used as needed.

 Being in a dry environment can make irritated eyes feel worse.
-If you need to be outside on a windy day, wear glasses or sunglasses that protect all sides of your eyes.
+If you need to be outside on a windy day, consider wearing glasses or sunglasses that protect all sides of your eyes.
 Being near a fan or in air conditioning for too long can also be drying.

-You may want to limit the time you spend outside on a cold, dry day.
+It can be beneficial to limit the time you spend outside on a cold, dry day.
 Winter air contains less moisture and can leave you feeling drier.
-Plan to use extra lubricating eye drops before and after being outside.
+Try to use extra lubricating eye drops before and after being outside.

 If you have the heat or air conditioning on while you drive, direct the vents away from your face.